Schengen Area in 2025: Which Countries Are Included?

 Yes, you can travel to multiple Schengen countries with a valid Schengen visa.

 Ireland is not part of the Schengen Area.
 Although it is an EU member, it has its own visa and border control policies.
-You’ll need a separate Irish visa to travel to Ireland.
+You will need a separate Irish visa to travel to Ireland.

 About the Editorial Staff